2006 Jeep Liberty

-Leather is available as part of a big Customer Preferred option package ($1,576) that also includes a programmable overhead console, power seat adjusters, deep-tint glass, power heated side mirrors, a security group, and an AM/FM/cassette/CD stereo with steering-wheel-mounted audio controls and Infinity speakers.
+Leather for Limited is available as part of a big Customer Preferred option package ($1,575) that includes the programmable overhead console, power seat adjusters, deep-tint glass, power heated outside mirrors, a security group, and an AM/FM/6CD stereo, steering-wheel-mounted audio controls and Infinity speakers.

 With its seven-slat grille and round headlights, there's no question the Liberty looks like a Jeep.

-A neat feature on all models: Yanking hard on the outside door handle causes the glass hatch to swing up as the door itself is swinging out, which saves time and effort.
-Pulling on the handle with less force causes just the glass hatch to swing up.
-Also, the door swings open from the right, better for curbside pickups at the airport.
+A neat feature on all models: Yanking hard on the outside handle of the rear cargo door causes the glass hatch to swing up as the door itself is swinging out, which saves time and effort.
+Pulling on the handle with less force opens the glass only.
+Also, the door is hinged on the left and swings open from the right, better for curbside pickups at the airport.
+A lot of imported vehicles swing the other way, meaning you have to walk around the door when loading and unloading curbside.

-The Jeep Liberty comes with a roomy interior that can accommodate five passengers and a generous amount of cargo, with 29 cubic feet of usable space behind the second row of seats.
-Sitting in the Liberty gives the driver a sense of spaciousness with 40.7 inches of headroom, best in class, according to Jeep.
+Climb into a Liberty, and the first thing you'll likely notice is that it feels tall in the saddle.
+Its roomy interior accommodates five passengers and a generous amount of cargo, with 29 cubic feet of usable space behind the second row of seats.
+Sitting in the Liberty gives the driver a sense of spaciousness with 40.7 inches of headroom, more than other SUVs in this class.
 Door panels are scalloped out for elbow rests, and a grab handle is provided on the passenger's side of the dash.
-Sit in the Liberty, and the first thing you'll likely notice is that it feels tall in the saddle.

-The seats have been an issue in past models.
-Sport seats we tried in '04 felt firm in the middle, but the side bolsters were too mushy to provide much side support.
-For '05, they have been noticeably improved through the use of dual-density foam.
-Also, there's no seat-height adjustment.
-The side bolsters are still soft, a signal that the Liberty is set up more to absorb vibration than sling around corners.
-The cloth upholstery, with a diamond-plate inspired fabric, feels like it'll hold up well.
+The seats were noticeably improved for 2005 through the use of dual-density foam, but the side bolsters are still soft, a signal that the Liberty is set up more to absorb vibration than to be slung around corners.
+And you'll have to order the optional power seats to get seat-height adjustment.
+The standard cloth upholstery feels like it will hold up well.
 The Renegade front seats are tailored with unique cloth center panels and vinyl bolsters.
 The front seats in the Limited are more comfortable.
 They are chair-like buckets, softer and more contoured than the seats in the Ford Escape.

 Getting in and out of the Liberty is more difficult than it is in some of the more carlike SUVs.
-The door openings are relatively narrow, the step-up height is a little higher, the seats have side bolsters to get past, and your feet must clear relatively high side sills.
-The grab handle, located on the A-pillar above the steering wheel, is not in the perfect position to help shorter people swing inside.
+The door openings are relatively narrow, the step-up height is a little higher, the seats have those side bolsters to get past, and your feet must clear relatively high side sills.
+A grab handle is provided, but it's located on the A-pillar above the steering wheel, not the perfect position to help shorter people swing inside.

 The Liberty offers a generous amount of cargo space behind the rear seats.
-Caesar the 160-pound mastiff was happy to ride behind the rear seats.
-Two full-size garbage cans fit side-by-side back there, a feat we haven't seen duplicated in many SUVs.
+Caesar the 160-pound mastiff was happy to ride there.
+Two full-size garbage cans fit side-by-side back there, too, a feat we haven't seen duplicated in many SUVs.
 Grocery-bag hooks and cargo tie-downs are provided to keep things from rolling around.
-An optional cargo organizer opens to a shelf with compartment dividers to keep packages in place, and can be folded flat when not in use.
+An optional cargo organizer opens into a shelf with compartment dividers to keep packages in place, and can be folded flat when not in use.

-Fold the rear seats down and the Liberty offers a lot of cargo space (69.0 cubic feet), virtually the same as the Escape offers.
-Dropping the split rear seat is a one-hand operation in the Liberty; the rear seat bottom stays in place.
-The cargo floor isn't perfectly flat when the rear seats are folded down, however, and that's our biggest gripe with this vehicle.
-Nor are the rear seats readily removable as they are in the RAV4.
+Fold the rear seats down and the Liberty offers a lot of cargo space (69.0 cubic feet), virtually the same as in the Escape.
+Dropping the split rear seat is a one-hand operation in the Liberty, as the rear seat bottom stays in place.
+But that means that the cargo floor isn't perfectly flat when the rear seats are folded down, and that is our biggest gripe with this vehicle.
+Nor are the rear seats readily removable as they are in the Toyota RAV4.
 Also, removing the rear headrests requires pressing two buttons at once to release them.

-Overall, the interior presents a round motif that looks contemporary, with round door handles, round instruments, round air inlets, a round horn pad.
+Cosmetically, the interior features a round motif, with round door handles, round instruments, round air inlets, a round horn pad.
 Textures and finishes are nicely done.
 Big gauges use black-on-beige graphics.
 The Limited adds attractive satin chrome highlights to the instrument panel and doors.
-We felt the interior on the Limited was nicely designed and executed with qualilty materials.
-The Renegade gets real brushed aluminum highlights on the instrument panel that give it a machined look consistent with the exterior theme.
+The interior on the Limited is particularly nice and executed with quality materials.
+The Renegade gets silver mini-carbon highlights on the instrument panel that give it a serious/functional look consistent with its rough-and-ready exterior theme.

 The manual shifter is on the tall side, but works well.
 The available leather-wrapped steering wheel is comfortable and features well-designed cruise controls.

-The accessory controls work well and intuitively.
-The power window switches are located on the center console, however, more awkward tha
+The accessory controls work well and intuitively, and don't look like they came out of a sedan or a minivan because they didn't.
+The power window switches are located on the center console, however, more awkward than having them on the door.
+The manually operated heating and air-conditioni

-The 3.7-liter V6 works well with the automatic transmission, delivering good reponse.
+The Jeep Liberty's 3.7-liter V6 works well with the optional automatic transmission, delivering good reponse.
 The V6 is rated at 210 horsepower and 235 pound-feet of torque.
-Fuel economy is EPA-rated 16/22 City/Highway mpg with the manual, 17/21 mpg with the automatic.
+Fuel economy is EPA-rated 18/22 City/Highway mpg with the standard six-speed manual, 17/22 mpg with the automatic.

-We've also had the opportunity to drive a 2005 Liberty with the new 2.7 Turbo diesel.
-The engine is surprisingly satisfying, combining the horsepower of a V6 (160) with the torque of a V8 (295 pound-feet) and the mileage of a four-cylinder.
-During a recent week of testing, we averaged about 21 mpg, including a fair amount of time offroad in low range.
+The available 2.8-liter turbo-diesel four-cylinder engine is surprisingly satisfying, combining the horsepower of a small gasoline V6 with the torque of a V8 and the mileage of a four-cylinder.
+The diesel is rated at 160 horsepower and 295 pound-feet of torque.
+The EPA says the diesel should get 21/26 mpg city/highway.
+During a week of testing, we averaged about 21 mpg, including a fair amount of time spent off-road in low range.
 On the highway, the diesel Liberty becomes an easy cruiser, showing just 2000 rpm on the tach at 70 mph.
-Our highway mileage was close to 24 mpg, some 30 percent better than the gas V6.
-The Diesel is rated to tow up to 5000 pounds with the optional hitch.
+Our highway mileage was close to 24 mpg, some 30 percent better than the 18 mpg we saw with the gas V6.
+And, just like the V6, the diesel is rated to tow up to 5000 pounds with the optional hitch.

-The new diesel seems to suffer few of the tradeoffs associated with oil-burning engines of the past.
+Best of all, the new diesel seems to suffer few of the tradeoffs associated with oil-burning engines of the past.
 There is practically no smoke, and very little noise or vibration.
-The technology is European, with a very high pressure fuel injection system that burns much more cleanly than earlier designs.
+This is largely thanks to the new common-rail technology developed in Europe, which uses a high-pressure fuel injection system that burns diesel fuel much more cleanly than earlier designs.
 There is no warm-up period before starting, because the glowplugs are electronicaly controlled.
-The turbocharger is an advanced design with variable-geometry vanes that delivers significant induction improvements at both low rpm and high rpm, and at high altitudes.
+The turbocharger is an advanced design with variable-geometry vanes that deliver significant induction improvements at both low rpm and high rpm, and at high altitudes.

-The Diesel gets the stronger five-speed electronic automatic, which benefits from advanced logic.
-The transmission, depending on throttle input, can deliver two separate second-gear ratios, a lower ratio for quicker acceleration, a taller one for smooth downshifts.
+The diesel comes standard with a stronger five-speed electronic automatic transmission, which benefits from advanced logic.
+Depending on throttle input,this transmission can deliver two separate second-gear ratios, a lower ratio for quicker acceleration, a taller one for smooth downshifts.

 The Liberty doesn't ride as smoothly on the road as a Ford Escape, particularly over bumps and other irregularities where it bobbles a bit.
 Nor does it handle as well as the more car-like SUVs.
 Steering effort is relatively easy at low speeds for a 4×4, nice when parking.
-On the road, the steering is reasonably on-center, a benefit of its power-assisted rack-and-pinion design.
+On the road, the steering is reasonably solid on-center, a benefit of its power-assisted rack-and-pinion design.
 But the long-travel off-road suspension, set up to absorb impact without being overly harsh, makes for lethargic transient response in lane-change maneuvers.
 That said, the Liberty rides reasonably well for a short-wheelbase 4×4.
 It doesn't beat the driver up as much as a Jeep Wrangler does.
-The wider tires of the Limited and Renegade models seem to offer more stability than the narrower tires of the Sport.
-We've found the Liberty handles winding Virginia backroads well and feels fine on the crowded freeways around Los Angeles.
+The wider tires that are standard on Limited and optional on Renegade seem to offer more stability than the narrower tires of the Sport.
+The Liberty handled winding Virginia backroads well and felt fine on crowded freeways around Los Angeles.

-We've found the Liberty capable of handling fairly gnarly trails.
-We've crossed steep ditches and gullies, where its short front and rear overhangs paid off.
-Its tight turning radius is helpful where space is limited, something we discovered while weaving through a stand of tightly spaced trees.
+We've also found the Liberty capable of handling fairly gnarly trails.
+It tackled steep ditches and gullies on an off-road trail, thanks to its short front and rear overhangs and a suspension that articulates well.
+We appreciated its tight turning radius while weaving through a stand of tightly spaced trees.
 We clambered over big rocks and fallen trees and slowly forded boulder-strewn creeks with 18 inches of rushing water.
-(Jeep says it can handle 20 inches at 10 mph.)
-Its traction up steep, muddy banks was impressive, with no wheelspin.
+Jeep says Liberty can handle 20 inches at 10 mph.
+Its tract

 Jeep Liberty strikes a balance between off-road capability and on-road sophistication.
 It's a good choice for drivers who like to venture into the backcountry, but need comfort and practicality in a daily driver.
 A higher degree of off-highway capability separates the Liberty from other small SUVs.
 Though less agile on the road than the so-called cute-utes, the Liberty is superior once you leave the pavement.